ftjuh/I2Cwrapper/README.md

 ### Status LED

 Including the `_statusLED_firmware.h` in `firmware_modules.h`will make the target's built in LED (`LED_BUILTIN`) flash briefly when an external interrupt (receiveEvent or requestEvent) is coming in.
-Alternatively, it can be modified to flash each time the I2C state machine changes its state.
+Alternatively, it can be modified to flash each time the I2C state machine changes its state (see [Error handling](#error-handling)).
 Meant for diagnostic purposes to see if the target device is still alive and active.
 Doesn't need a controller library, just comment it out in `firmware_modules.h`to disable it.
 It could easily be extended to have more than one status LED for a more differentiated status display.

 # How to add new modules